 - avascular necrosis

 - work-related injuries

 We offer innovative solutions, which may include replacement of the joint surfaces.
-Our skilled Joint Replacement team includes Dr. Matthew A. Dobzyniak, Dr. Jason R. Hull, Dr. Colin A. Mudrick, and Dr. Fred J. McGlynn.
+Our skilled Joint Replacement team includes Dr. Matthew A. Dobzyniak, Dr. Jason R. Hull, and Dr. Colin A. Mudrick.
 These physicians are well-respected in the medical community, offering decades of combined experience along with specialized fellowship training in Joint Replacement.
 This means you can be assured of state-of-the-art diagnosis and treatment.